Is guacamole okay for diabetics at Chipotle?

 So, can individuals with diabetes enjoy Chipotle’s guac

-Portion Perfection: Keep it real with a moderate serving—around two tablespoons (that’s roughly a quarter cup).
-You can use the portion cup Chipotle provides, or if you’re feeling bold, ask for an even smaller scoop.
+Portion Perfection: Keep it real with a moderate serving—around two tablespoons (roughly a quarter cup).
+You can use the portion cup they provide, or if you’re feeling bold, ask for an even smaller scoop.

-Build a Balanced Bowl: Guacamole is the star, but it needs a supporting cast.
-Pair it up with low-carb buddies like romaine lettucefajita veggies, and your choice of protein (think chicken, steak, or whatever floats your burrito boat).
-Oh, and don’t forget the salsa—it’s like the backup dancer that keeps things spicy.
-This combo helps slow down digestion and keeps those blood sugar spikes in check.
+Build a Balanced Bowl: It may be the star, but it needs a solid supporting cast.
+Pair it with low-carb buddies like romaine lettuce, fajita veggies, and a protein of your choice—chicken, steak, or whatever fits your cravings.
+And don’t forget the salsa—it’s the backup dancer that keeps things spicy.
+This combo helps slow down digestion and maintain steady energy levels.

-Skip the Rice and Beans: Now, I know it’s tempting to dive into that fluffy white rice and those comforting beans, but they’re the high-carb troublemakers in Chipotle bowls.
-Instead, consider brown rice (it’s got more fiber) or go all-in on a salad base.
-Your taste buds might pout, but your blood sugar will thank you.
+Skip the Rice and Beans: I know it’s tempting to load up on that fluffy white rice and those hearty beans, but they’re the high-carb culprits in these bowls.
+Instead, try brown rice for more fiber or go all-in with a salad base.
+Your taste buds might protest, but your blood sugar will be grateful.

 Go Fresh: When it comes to toppings, opt for the fresh stuff.
 Think chopped onions and cilantro—they’re like the cool kids at the guac party.
 But hold off on the corn salsa; it can be a bit sugary.